Avoid IRS Email Scams With These Warning Signs

 Bottom line

-Whether you’re a tax professional or a taxpayer, it is essential to look for warning signs of a scam when receiving any communication from the IRS.
+Whether you’re a tax professional or a taxpayer, looking for warning signs of a scam when receiving any communication from the IRS is essential.
 The IRS and tax professionals have access to the most sensitive personal information.
-If scammers get access to that information, they may be able to access future tax refunds or develop other scams to steal money from victims.
+If scammers access that information, they may be able to access future tax refunds or develop other scams to steal money from victims.

 If you receive any contact from the IRS, look for the warning signs of a scam before clicking on any link or inputting any information.
-The IRS will not communicate with you via email, text, or social media.
+The IRS will not communicate via email, text, or social media.
 Official communication from the IRS will be via mail, phone, or an in-person visit.
-Staying up to date on current scams and steps for identity theft protection is important.

-If you think you are a victim of an IRS scam, report the scam to phishing@irs.gov.
+If you think you are a victim of an IRS scam, report the fraud to phishing@irs.gov.
+Then, contact your remediation specialist to help mitigate the financial damages.

 Editorial Rating